 ANATOMICAL THRAPEUTICAL CLASSIFICATION

-Anatomical Therapeutic Chemical (ATC) Classification System is a drug-related index that classifies within different levels the chemical group of each drug.
+Anatomical Therapeutic Chemical (ATC) Classification System is a drug-related ontology that classifies within different levels the chemical group of each drug.
 Each drug may have several ATC codes but there is only one drug for each ATC code.
 It consists of 14 different anatomical groups, each of them reaching 5 different levels of differentiation.

-Some databases use ATC codes alongside with their own identifier, such as Drugbank or KEGG.
-Nevertheless, the ATC classification is developed and maintained by the World Health Organization Collaborating Center (WHOCC) for drug statistics methodology.
+The ATC classification system is developed and maintained by the World Health Organization Collaborating Center (WHOCC) [] for drug statistics methodology.

 OVERVIEW OF DDI SOURCES

-We created a drug- drug interaction dataset using content from 15 openly available database resources.
+We created a drug- drug interaction dataset using content from 15 openly available database resources; Drugbank, KEGG, NDF-RT, Twosides, Interaktion Databasen, Crediblemeds, ONC-High, ONC-Non interruptive, HIV, HEP, CANCER, DDI_Corpus_2011, DDI_Corpus_2013, PK Corpus and NLM CV Corpus .
 Many of them are continuously updating, but others are just fixed projects just one time updated.

 The method each database was extracted is mentioned below.
 Several kind of sources were met such as regular XML format files, REST APIs, or information on website that was downloaded directly from there.

 Each database contains specific information and features related to DDI pairs (Table 2).
 From a total of 15 public databases, we extracted five specific DDI features: clinical significance, evidence level, management, mechanism of action and side effects .
 Clinical significance feature associates to the DDI the level of change in the physiological effect of the drugs affected.
 Evidence level gives an estimation of how well documented is that DDI.
 Management options refers to how to proceed with the administration of the drug combination.
 Mechanism of action reflects the target/s involved due to the DDI.
 Side effect states the adverse reaction produced by the DDI.
-Clinical significance, evidence level, and management features were transformed to digits in order to characterize in a numerical scale the magnitude of that information for each DDI
+Clinical significance, evidence level, and management features were transformed to digits in order to characterize in a numerical scale the magnitude of that information for each DDI.
 Mechanism of action and Side effect features were also treated to be used in exploratory analyses.
 Mechanism of action output was formatted to a general vocabulary of actions easy to deal with.
-Side effect information was coded with Meddra identifiers.
+Side effect information was coded with the Medical Dictionary for Regulatory Activities (MedDRA) [] identifier.
+MedDRA identifier is the international medical terminology developed under the auspices of the International Council for Harmonization of Technical Requirements for Pharmaceuticals for Human use (ICH). identifiers

 DRUGBANK